 The ENERGY MANAGEMENT SYSTEM controls 120-volt operated circuits to help keep the total 120-volt current draw to less than 30 amps.
+When operating on generator power the 120-volt draw will be less than 26.7 amps.
 These circuits may be any type load, but are typically heavier loads, those whose use can be "postponed" until a time when current is available for their use.